WEDQ: Early years

 In 1962, the Florida Educational Television Commission wrote to the Federal Communications Commission (FCC) to recommend a second non-commercial reserved channel be allocated to Tampa.
 It suggested that channel 22 be relocated from Lakeland for use in Tampa, where the University of South Florida (USF) already had money set aside to start an educational TV station.
 The FCC moved channel 22 to Tampa the next year, but it did not reserve the channel, leaving it open for a potential commercial TV station.
 That action frustrated the university and others in educational television.
 An editorial in the St. Petersburg Times shared this frustration and called on the commission to reconsider, and at least one applicant, Tampa Bay Television, expressed interest in activating channel 22 as a commercial station.
 Representatives of the state commission conferred with FCC chairman E. William Henry in January 1964 to plead their case.
 Meanwhile, in February 1964, USF completed its television studio for the purpose of distributing material on the college's in-house closed-circuit system; the university joined with Tampa's existing noncommercial station, WEDU (channel 3), to propose a joint tower to house the two TV stations.

 The FCC's assignment of channel 16 as a second reserved channel to Tampa solved the channel 22 problem and allowed USF to refile its application for the station.
 The university joined with the state commission and the Florida Board of Control in September 1964 to apply for grant funding.
 On February 23, 1965, the money and the construction permit were each granted, allowing the university to begin building channel 16.
 Tower erection began in September and was finished by May 1966.

 WUSF-TV began broadcasting on September 11, 1966.
 It broadcast for five hours a day on weekdays only, with a mix of reruns of older commercial shows, USF courses, two children's programs, and several local programs.
-Initially, WUSF-TV had no network programming, as WEDU was the local station for National Educational Television.
+Initially, WUSF-TV had no network programming, as WEDU was the local station for National Educational Television (NET).
 Instead, it focused on providing local shows and college-level telecourses; during the day, the station was off the air while the studios were in use to produce closed-circuit programs.
 Another early local presentation was a Spanish-language news and public affairs program Enfoque (In Focus)—the only such program in Florida outside of Miami.